How to Start with a Cryptocurrency Business in Estonia

 The bank account is one of the biggest obstacles when opening your cryptocurrency startup in Estonia and elsewhere, for that matter.

-It might seem that the best option would be one of the most well-known fintech solutions for e-residents such as Wise.
+It might seem that the best option would be one of the most well-known fintech solutions for e-residents such as Revolut Business.

 Surprisingly, the opposite happens.
 This is because these fintech solutions are subject to stricter controls and, therefore, greater limitations regarding the types of customers and businesses they can accept.